CubeLife history, sources and update

-When I first returned to making art in 1996 after a gap of around 15 years (I had suspended coloured drawing for writing between 1985-1996) I thought about creating a multimedia piece based on some of the written material I’d then working on—drafts of written work as a mutating image with the text as a spoken soundtrack; starting off garbled but gradually becoming clearer, accompanied by a montage of the environments in which I worked, with clickable details (I still like the idea).
-But I was aware that new digital art (known as “media art” for awhile) was already being produced in two main formats: multimedia work with strong personal content, and impressive Shockwave, Flash or early JavaScript web material with high graphic content often referencing the machines on which it was created.
-I didn’t want to work in a similar way, so decided to explore the roots of art-technology, while picking up some threads lingering after my Fine Art degree, parts of which which used the mathematical patterns of magic squares.
-I only later discovered the late Vera Molnár’s work that used the same patterns, long before I started!
-This work has expanded into more mathematical areas too (see this presentation to Symmetry 2021), and into a magic square webapp created with my wife Fania.
+When I first returned to making art in 1996 after a gap of around 15 years (I had suspended coloured drawing for writing between 1985-1996) I thought about creating a multimedia piece based on some written material I’d then been working on—drafts with mutating images and the text as a spoken soundtrack; starting off garbled but gradually becoming clearer, accompanied by a montage of the environments where I worked, with clickable details (I still like the idea).
+But I was aware that new digital art (known as “media art” for awhile) was then already being produced in two main formats: multimedia work with strong personal content, and impressive Shockwave, Flash or early JavaScript web material with high graphic content, often referencing the machines on which it was created.
+I didn’t want to work in a similar way, so instead decided to explore the roots of art-technology, while picking up a few threads lingering after my Fine Art degree, which used the mathematical patterns of magic squares (I only recently discovered that the late Vera Molnár used the same patterns).
+This work has now expanded into more mathematical areas too (see this presentation to Symmetry 2021), and into a magic square webapp created with my wife Fania.
 Our first paper based on this work “Creative Visualisation of Magic Squares” is published in the Proceedings of EVA London 2020.
+One print is now part of the CAS permanent collection.
+However, cubeLife uses magic cubes…

-When exhibited, the cubeLife screen is blank, only starting with audience input via a heartbeat monitor.
-Each participant creates a new magic cube and sound in virtual 3D space from a heartbeat monitor (finger clip or later wireless hand grips).
-With a finite life, the cube travels about the space leaving tracks and combining its sound with the cubes of others, building a non-repeating audio presence.
+The exhibited cubeLife screen is blank—the work only starts when someone uses the heartbeat monitor (finger clip or later wireless hand grips), which enables participants to create a new magic cube and audio in virtual 3D space.
+Given a finite life, the cube travels about the space, leaving tracks and combining its sound with the cubes of others, building a non-repeating audio presence.
 Each cube eventually dies, leaving only tracks.
-The whole represents the collective heartbeats of every participant.
-The static screen shots capture only a partial range of visuals from the work.
+At any point, the work represents the collective heartbeat inputs of every participant.
+Static screen shots between 1999-2011 capture only a partial range of visual outputs.

-While searching for a structure and a medium, I received timely exposure to some of the origins of digital art practice, in the form of two seminars hosted by Loughborough University’s then-active Gallery of the Future.
+While searching for a structure and a medium, I received timely exposure to two of the pioneers of digital art practice, in the form of seminars hosted by Loughborough University’s then-active Gallery of the Future.
 One was by the late Harold Cohen, who—using the programming language Lisp as a medium (when I naïvely asked why, he said it was good for Artificial Intelligence)—is an example of how computer science and art can interact (he programmed his machine AARON to create and colour paintings in his own style.
 Harold Cohen’s process is covered here).
 In the other seminar Paul Brown described how he adapted the ABC of artificial life theory to create evolving images.
-At the time, it was also encouraging to me personally that both—like myself and many other digital artists—preferred Apple machines for personal use (while other platforms drove parts of Harold Cohen’s work) and that they’d pursued their work with impressive consistency.
-After this exposure, I trawled the web to find out what was being shown online (and incidentally discovered a now-dead review in Wired News of a 1997 New York show based on artist-modified vintage 512K Macs, as a comment on their digital art pedigree) and read many of the then-sparse publications on the subject.
+At the time—coming from a design background in my former employment—I found it mildly encouraging that both preferred Apple machines for personal use (Cohen’s work also used other platforms) but what struck me most was how they’d pursued their work with impressive consistency.
+After this, I trawled the web to find out what was being shown online (and discovered a now-dead review in Wired News of a 1997 New York show based on artist-modified 512K Macs, a homage to their digital art pedigree); I also read many of the then-sparse publications on the subject and found out about Furtherfield (1996, Ruth Catlow and Marc Garrett)—one of the artist-led groups who rose with the advent of the web, but I was far less socially-engaged (at least in my artwork) and inspired more by the loner careers of older artists who had been working with technology since the 60’s and 70’s.

 At that time I was beginning to combine the several components of my life: creativity, amateur mathematics and computer skills.
 I was familiar with the fundamentals of programming logic, having cut my teeth on Apple’s venerable (and sadly discontinued) rapid application development environment (RAD) Hypercard and it’s HyperTalk language, the syntax of which also prepared me for other languages.
 I was also familiar with the basics of artificial life, certain mathematical patterns, and the images that can be formed from these.
 At the time Java was an emerging language, solved the cross-platform problem in one go, and (sadly no longer) worked on the web.
 I also wanted to explore a “proper” language by collaborating with a far better programmer (Greg Turner), since scripting or RADs (like Director/Lingo, and x-talk languages like HyperTalk) then had limits, although the Hypercard programme (image, right) I wrote to research and test magic square patterns was a useful research tool (I wanted to port it to Live Code, then “Runtime Revolution” but JavaScript eventually won out).
 Custom code, during the process of creating, allows for a more open, non-standard approach to computing, and I didn’t like the idea of being constrained by the limits of commercial software.
 The heavy lifting was done by Greg Turner as part of his Masters.
 Once development of cubeLife really began, my skills only took me so far—my role was to guide the logic and overall intent and process.
 This is covered in the 2002 edition of Explorations in Art and Technology by Linda Candy and Ernest Edmonds, who ran various supportive projects within the HCI department at Loughborough Uni.